 A STUNT IN GROWTH.

-In late 2011, I had been pushing along as much as possible and was approached with an offer to work for American Media, Inc. to help build out mensfitness.com.
+In late 2011, I had been pushing along as much as possible and was fortunate enough to laid a position working for American Media, Inc. to help build out mensfitness.com.
 Considering I was in a tough position—being unemployed for 6 months after leaving my ad sales job and transitioning over to another failed startup in the beverage industry—I needed a job that actually paid the bills, allowed me to be creative, and was right in my interest area.
 I opted to take the position with AMI.
-However, HUMANFITPROJECT would cease production due to the magnitude of the project at mensfitness.com.
+However, HUMANFITPROJECT would temporarily cease production due to the magnitude of the project at mensfitness.com.
 Stuck between a rock and a hard place, I had no other choice but to halt editorial operations.

 COMING SOON: Untold stories of fear, struggle, depression, and learning from failure